 I don't see anything in terms of promise or peril to prompt a dramatic change in our basic allocation or strategy.
-We are generally moving towards preferred stocks, other high dividend positions, from growth to value in the price appreciation category, and holding the commodity stocks.
+We are generally moving towards preferred stocks and other high dividend positions.
+We are exiting or moving from growth to value in the price appreciation category and holding the uncorrelated positions.

 The underlying strategy is to avoid stocks or portfolios which are likely to match the market.
 To match the market can be achieved by buying ETFs without the expense of a money manager and incurs volatility beyond my comfort.
-The fixed-income preferred stocks portfolios representing 51% of our allocation is conservative based on dividends received independent of market volatility.
+The fixed-income preferred stocks portfolios representing 59% of our allocation is conservative based on dividends received independent of market volatility.
 The 13% dividends from the High Dividend and Growth category allows us to be less concerned with price volatility.
-The 13% allocation to Price Appreciation portfolios is more aggressive, balancing out what one may picture as a barbell strategy on the risk continuum.
+The 8.2% allocation to Price Appreciation portfolios is more aggressive, balancing out what one may picture as a barbell strategy on the risk continuum.